Aerial reconnaissance in World War II: Endgame

 By the invasion of Normandy in June 1944, the U.S. 8th and 9th Air Forces had an immense reconnaissance wing in Colonel Roosevelt's 325th Reconnaissance Wing.
 It commanded two groups, the 25th Bombardment Group at RAF Watton and the 7th PRG at RAF Mount Farm (other units supported tactical reconnaissance for the 9th Air Force).
 The seven squadrons of the 325th provided routine weather recon, pathfinder-services, BDA, chaff and other electronic services, radar photography and night missions, as well as special operations in support of inserted agents.
-In Italy, the Mediterranean Allied Photographic Reconnaissance Wing under Colonel Polifka provided similar services, and using staging bases in the Ukraine these units together could provide full, regular coverage of the shrinking Axis territory.
+In Italy, the Mediterranean Allied Photographic Reconnaissance Wing under Colonel Polifka provided similar services, and using staging bases in Ukraine these units together could provide full, regular coverage of the shrinking Axis territory.

 The RAF maintained a similar large number of reconnaissance squadrons, dominated by Spitfires and Mosquitos; however, in the Far East and the Middle East, less capable types tended to be allocated to reconnaissance and army cooperation.
 For example, in Iraq during the 1941 Nazi coup, the RAF relied on Hawker Audax biplanes.
 What had begun with one PRU in 1940 eventually amounted to several dozen squadrons worldwide.

 Because of a singular devotion to victory through strategic bombing, the USAAF placed extraordinary emphasis on reconnaissance.
 As an example, the need to destroy German petroleum, oil and lubricants facilities required careful monitoring to decide not only what to hit, but when and how much – and then when to hit them again.
 This led to an emphasis on long-term surveillance, and also to centralized analysis correlating photography with other sources (such as agents on the ground).
 Although the RAF usually preferred area bombing, it promoted a similar reconnaissance emphasis, for example in the celebrated discovery, coverage, and analysis of the Peenemunde rocket range which culminated in the Operation Hydra raid in August 1943.
 The Axis had no comparable strategic capability and most Axis air resources were consumed in support of massive ground battles.

 In general, Western reconnaissance aircraft were unarmed, not only to maximize performance, but to emphasize the objective of bringing back pictures, not engaging the enemy.
 They also usually flew singly or in widely spread pairs.
 In special circumstances it was necessary to bring along fighter escorts; this phenomenon arose again in the last months when the hitherto sovereign Mosquito began to be picked off by Messerschmitt Me 262 jets.
 Selected heavy bombers carried film cameras and cameramen.
 The 8th Air Force's 8th Combat Camera Unit thus documented much of the air war, and these films are much more frequently shown today than are the static images of regular reconnaissance.